← All AI Agents & Tool Use modules

 Making it reliable · hands-on · about 30 minutes.

-Pick a failure scenario and run it with guardrails off — watch the agent misbehave.
-Then switch the relevant guardrail on and run again: the trace shows it getting caught and stopped safely.
-The red BLOCKED lines are the guardrails doing their job.
+Select a failure scenario and execute it with guardrails disabled — the agent exhibits the failure unmitigated.
+Then enable the relevant guardrail and execute again: the trace shows the guardrail detecting the failure and terminating execution safely.
+The BLOCKED entries in the trace correspond to guardrail interventions.

 This activity needs JavaScript.
 The lesson below still covers everything.